-Boss's Day was introduced as a holiday in the United States' national calendar in 1958 when Patricia Bays Haroski registered it with the U.S. Chamber of Commerce.
-Haroski created this holiday to honor her father, who was also her boss, which is why Boss's Day is observed on her father's birthday.
+Boss's Day was introduced as a holiday in the United States national calendar in 1958 when Patricia Bays Haroski registered it with the US Chamber of Commerce.
+Haroski created this holiday to honor her father, who was also her boss, which is why Boss's Day has observed on her father's birthday her.
 The holiday was officially proclaimed in 1962.

 Haroski's intention with this holiday was for bosses and managers to begin getting the appreciation and thanks that they deserved from their employees.
 At the same time, the holiday aims at promoting good relationships between managers, bosses, supervisors, and their employees.

-Most people that celebrate this day focus on the aspect of building good relationships between bosses and employees, rather than showering the bosses with gifts and praise.
+Most people who celebrate this day focus on the aspect of building good relationships between bosses and employees, rather than showering the bosses with gifts and praise.

 If you want to show your boss how much you appreciate them on this day then you can buy them a gift or a card.
-However, there are many other ideas for Boss's Day that you can do instead.
+If your social media terms and conditions allow, perhaps say something online about your boss with the hashtag #nationalbossday.

 You can also ask your boss to have a conversation about your work and performance in the company, and what you could do to advance your career and be better for the workplace.
 Bosses can be great mentors.

 Lastly, get some of your colleagues together and invite your boss to go for drinks after work.
-Being outside of an office environment helps people relax and connect with each other.
+Being outside of an office environment helps people relax, connect and build stronger relationships within the team.